United States

 DC in Bloom: Where to See Cherry Blossoms in Washington

 The National Cherry Blossom Festival brings more than a million visitors to Washington, DC each year!
-Although it gets crowded, the cherry blossoms have always been a must see for me.
+Although it gets crowded, the cherry blossoms have always been a must see for me. Β This post contains affiliate links.
+I may earn a commission at no extra cost to you.
 If visiting from out of town, check out my recommended local hotel pick convenient to the National Mall.
 Below are my favorite places to see cherry blossoms in Washington, DC: Tidal Basin Closest metro stop: Smithsonian Yoshino cherry trees are the iconic light pink blossoming trees surrounding the Tidal Basin.
-These trees were originally gifted to the US by Japan as a symbol of friendship in 1912.
-Unfortunately, not many of the originally gifted trees remain.
-(Does anyone…
+These trees were originally gifted to the US by Japan as a…

 -